 Although several statistical tests are available in CellExplorer, it is not meant to be a substitute for rigorous quantification.
 Instead, it is designed as a tool for facilitating interpretation and discovery.
 It is a complementary approach to dimensionality reduction and population analysis methods.
 Because assemblies of neurons consist of highly unequal partners (Buzsáki and Mizuseki, 2014), knowledge about the neuron-specific contribution to population measures is critical in many situations (Nicolelis and Lebedev, 2009).
 Such inequality may stem from unknowingly lumping neurons of different classes together into a single type and because even members of the same type belong to broad and skewed distribution and may contribute to different aspects of the experiment (Grosmark and Buzsáki, 2016).

 Two key features make the CellExplorer platform highly efficient: flexibility and speed.
-Flexibility is provided by the numerous parameters as outputs of the Processing Module.
+Flexibility is provided by the numerous parameters as outputs of the Processing Module (metrics listed in supplementary table 2).
 High speed is achieved by using pre-computed metrics and limiting the computation time in the user interface.
 A caveat is that online alteration of the plots and metrics is not allowed.
 Yet, such changes can be performed by working with the raw spike data.
 Multiple features of single neurons, displayed on the same screen, can be compared.
 Moving from one neuron to the next requires only a mouse click.
 These features can be compared separately or superimposed against another neuron, all neurons in a session, or the entire database.
 Unexpected features can be noted, obvious artifacts can be deleted.
 When unusual sets are discovered in any display, all other features of the same set can be rapidly compared and contrasted to other sets.
-Neuron clouds can be selected by drawing polygons around them and regrouped in any arbitrary configuration.
+Neuron clouds can be selected by drawing polygons around them and regrouped in any -user-defined configuration.
 Inspection of data sets containing even several thousand neurons (Steinmetz et al., 2019) is realistic because minimal computing time is required in the graphical interface and because in most conditions only small subsets need individual inspection and quality control.

 Various classification schemes have been developed to assign extracellular spikes to putative pyramidal cells, interneurons, and their putative subtypes, based on a variety of physiological criteria.
 These include waveform features, firing rate statistics in different brain states, embeddedness in various population activities, firing patterns characterized by their autocorrelograms, and putative monosynaptic connections to other neurons (Barthó et al., 2004; Csicsvari et al., 1999; Fujisawa et al., 2008; Mizuseki et al., 2009; Okun et al., 2015; Sirota et al., 2008).
 Increasingly larger data sets will likely improve such physiology-based classification.
 Yet, the ‘ground truth’ for these classifying methods is largely missing.
 Optogenetic tagging (Boyden et al., 2005) offers such grounding by connecting putative subtypes based on physiologically distinct features to their molecular identities.
 Because in a single animal only one or few neuron types can be tagged optogenetically or by other direct methods (Fosque et al., 2015; Klausberger and Somogyi, 2008), refinement of a library of physiological parameters should be conducted iteratively, so that in subsequent experiments the various neuron types can be recognized reliably by using solely physiological criteria (English et al., 2017; Royer et al., 2012; Senzai and Buzsáki, 2017, 2017; Roux and Buzsáki, 2015).
 In turn, knowledge about the molecular identity of the different neuronal components of a circuit can considerably improve the interpretation of correlational observations provided by large-scale extracellular recordings.